To-heeb/DSA-Bootcamp-Java/assignments/03-conditionals-loops.md

 11. Compound Interest Java Program
 12. Calculate Average Marks
 13. Sum Of N Numbers
-14. Armstrong Number In Java
+14. Armstrong Number In Java (come back in a week time to solve again)
 15. Find Ncr & Npr (come back in a week time to solve again)
 16. Reverse A String In Java (come back in a week time to solve again)
 17. Find if a number is palindrome or not (come back in a week time to solve again solve with two pointers)